jstrachan/coffee-script/TypeAnnotations.md

 We've added type annotations to every point of the language AST; we've only added them so far to the grammar for assignments - but they should be most places in the language soon such as function arguments & object properties etc.

-So in UberScript you can now do stuff like this:
+UberScript is a superset of CoffeeScript; in UberScript you can now do stuff like this:

     foo <: String = "hey"
     bar <: Array<People> = something()